 - Life Sciences

 - Senior Peer Mentors

-Himanshi Sehgal, Assistant Peer Mentor, Actuarial Science
+Himanshi Sehgal, Peer Mentor, Actuarial Science

-Himanshi is a second-year student, who is majoring in Actuarial Science and Economics.
+Himanshi is a third-year student, who is majoring in Actuarial Science and Economics.
 She has great experience as a mentor working with international students on their conversational skills and tutoring local high school students in Toronto.

 Why does Himanshi make time to be a peer mentor?
 "Being in the FLC helped me polish my teamwork and collaborative skills as well as enhance my communication and networking abilities.
 Most importantly, it taught me how important a community is and what a positive impact it can have on one's life.
 I wanted to be a peer mentor so that I could give back to the program that helped me throughout my first-year."

 Subham Rai, Assistant Peer Mentor, Actuarial Science